Serum vitamin B12, C and folate concentrations in the New Mexico elder

 Lindeman RD, Romero LJ, Koehler KM, Liang HC,

-LaRue A, Baumgartner RN, Garry PJ
+LaRue A, Baumgartner RN, Garry

 Department of Internal Medicine,